How do employer contributions work?

 How much super an employer is required to pay their employees varies.

-SG is then planned to increase by half a percent each year until it reaches 12% in 2025.
+SG is then scheduled to increase by half a percent each year until it reaches 12% in 2025, as shown in the below table.

 If you work under an industrial agreement– such as an Enterprise Bargaining Agreement (EBA) or Australian Workplace Agreement (AWA), the amount of super your employer needs to pay is outlined in the agreement.